Describe The Shape Of A Distribution

 • Identify patterns: They help us spot trends, clusters, and outliers.

-• Make predictions: They allow us to estimate the likelihood of future events.
+• Make predictions: They make it possible to estimate the likelihood of future events.

 • Compare datasets: They enable us to analyze similarities and differences between different groups.